-Knowing that I would launch, clutch kick, road race and drift my car constantly, we turned to no one better than Competition Clutch for an aggressive clutch kit that would be able to withstand the abusive of my driving style.
-Little did I know they were actively searching for a test vehicle to provide feedback on their prototype twin disc.
-Since I was a kid, I had always dreamed of having a twin or triple disc clutch.
-The sound and chatter from YouTube videos provided those car raising goosebumps.
-With much excitement we signed a deal and in a few weeks Competition Clutch came through with their fulfillment.
+Little did I know they were actively searching for a test vehicle to provide feedback on their prototype twin disc clutch.
+Since I was a kid, I had always dreamed of having a twin or triple disc clutch, the sound and chatter from YouTube videos provided those car-raising-goosebumps.

 - OEM Genuine Ford Parts Clutch Slave Cylinder